Free Updates

 Automated Loan Picking

-If the thought of choosing selection criteria or wading through thousands of loans is overwhelming Lending Club makes it very easy to put your money to work quickly.
-When you click on Invest on the main account page you are presented with three options.
+If the thought of choosing selection criteria or wading through hundreds of loans is overwhelming Lending Club makes it very easy to put your money to work quickly.
+When you click on Portfolio Builder on the main account page you are presented with three options.

 Once you click on one of these options the tool will then build a portfolio based on your selections.
 Option 1, the low risk option will invest in mainly A and B grade loans.
 Option 2 will invest primarily in B and C grade loans with some A and some D grade loans as well.
 Option 3 invests in C, D, E and F grade loans.